kristinbarber/kristinbarber.github.io/_pages/about.md

 Prior to joining OSU, I received a MSc from the Electrical and Computer Engineering department at the University of Cincinnati advised by Prof. Ranga Vemuri & Prof. Carla Purdy with a focus on VLSI, specifically physical hardware attacks and digital design verification technologies.
 I received a BSc from the Computer Science and Engineering department at Shawnee State University in my hometown of Portsmouth, Ohio.

-I have done internships at Intel Labs, NVIDIA and the Air Force Research Lab @ WPAFB.
+I have had the good fortune to intern at Intel Labs, NVIDIA and the Air Force Research Lab @ WPAFB.
 Projects have included improving HLS technologies, prototyping and evaluating verification methodologies, RISC-V integration and hardware security evaluation of processor microarchitectures.